 Pansy Recipes and Ideas

 They are also excellent dessert flowers.
 They can be pressed fresh into the icing of a cake or placed in a bowl of fruit.
-Candying is the route most chefs make, however, both because it helps preserve the flowers for longer, and because it gives them a sweeter, more dessert-like taste.
+Candying is the route most chefs take, however, both because it helps preserve the flowers for longer and because it gives them a sweeter, more dessert-like taste.

 To candy a pansy flower, simply whisk together an egg white and a few drops of water.
 Using a paintbrush, gently brush the mixture onto both sides of the petals, making sure to coat the surface completely.
 Then dust the flower with confectioners’ sugar (it should stick in a fine layer).
 Place the finished flowers face up on a sheet of parchment paper and let them dry overnight.
 These flowers should stay looking nice for up to a year.